A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 Alfred Binet & Theodore Simon (1905/1916):

-- developed a test to identify ---- learners
+- developed a test to identify ==slow== learners
 - found they performed at the level of younger children
 - compared ------ age (MA) with chronological age (CA)
 - components:
 	- **----------** e.g., “What does -misanthrope- mean?”
 	- **-------------** e.g., “Why do people sometimes borrow money?”
 	- **------ relations** e.g., “What do an orange, an apple, and a pear have in common?”
 - assumptions:
 	- test shows current performance differences
 - purpose: identify children who need special ----
 	- believed special training could help slow learners catch up
 	- test not based on a theoretical conception of “------------”

 Lewis Terman (1916):